marcj/angular2-localstorage/README.md

 ## Seeking new maintainer

 This project is not maintained.
 Please consider taking it over.
 More information at https://github.com/open-source-chest/take-it-over.
+If you are looking for an alternativ right now, look at https://github.com/zoomsphere/ngx-store/.

 ## Use